GamePlayer-8/gitio/.gitea/PULL_REQUEST_TEMPLATE.md

 ---
-name: Default
+name: Contribute
 about: A default template for pull request.
-title: '[?] '
+title: '📀 '

 ---

- - [ ] Pull request needs checks.
- - [ ] Pull request is a pre-release / release.

 **Description**
-Describe, what this pull request adds.
+What have you done.